raspberrypi/documentation/linux/usage/bashrc.md

 In your home folder, you will find a hidden file called `.bashrc` which contains some user configuration.
 You can edit this file to suit your needs.

-Some useful adaptions are provided for you, some of which are commented out by default.
+Some useful adaptions are provided for you; some of these are commented out by default.

-For example some `ls` aliases:
+For example, some `ls` aliases:

 ```
 alias ls='ls --color=auto'